-FOCUS AREA 2: Support the region's workers and their families (Draft as of April 2022)
+FOCUS AREA 2: Support the region's workers and their families •

-What and Why.
-For decades, our region's highly educated and skilled workforce has been a tremendous asset.
-However, to thrive economically, our region must develop a robust labor market that embraces the power of human services and ensures our workers have the skills and the support systems in place to thrive in the workplace, including access to high-quality internet.
-In addition, we must ensure there is training and opportunity available to develop skills necessary to get and keep high-quality jobs and ensure that families have the support that they need to balance the demands of caregiving with workforce demands.
+WHAT AND WHY For decades, our region's highly educated and skilled workforce has been a tremendous asset.
+However, to thrive economically, our region must continue to support and develop a robust labor market that embraces continued development of our workers' skills and provides the support systems in place to thrive in the workplace, including access to high-quality internet.
+In addition, we must ensure there is training and opportunity available to develop skills necessary to get and keep high-quality jobs and to ensure that families have the support that they need to balance the demands of caregiving with workforce demands.

 Easy and affordable access to career exploration and apprenticeships that are simple to navigate remains a priority for North Jersey.
-Our region needs to coordinate existing workforce development programs and create a greater variety of progressive pathways to better, livable wages.
-Educational, training, and workforce systems are often complex and challenging for students, job seekers, and employers to navigate.
 According to the U.S. Department of Health and Human Services, career pathways are designed to help individuals navigate these programs by providing "post-secondary education and training that is organized in a series of manageable steps leading to successively higher credentials and employment opportunities in growing occupations."